 There is a learning curve involved when you start using the Cafflano Kompresso.
 However, once you’ve got the hang of it, it’s very easy to use.
 Particularly when stacked against other manual espresso makers like the Flair.
 However, it is much more complex when compared to a single-serve or automatic espresso machine like the Jura range, which all work at the touch of a button.

 The Cafflano Kompresso requires fine espresso grounds.
 You may need to play around with your grinder until you find the ideal grind size.
 If you go too fine, then you won’t be able to push anything through.
-If you go the other way and end up too coarse, you will get a gritty, sour, watery coffee.
+If you go the other way and end up too coarse, you will get a sour, watery espresso.

 Whilst you can use the device at home, meaning your favorite coffee is always on hand, it is largely designed to be portable.
 This means you’ll either need to carry your coffee grounds with you or have a portable manual grinder in your bag too.

 The grind basket takes around 15g or 3.5 teaspoons of coffee.
 So it should be easy enough to grind at home, then take it with you – even if you want to make multiple espressos!
+Depending how organised you are you can weigh and grind as many “doses” as you need for the day then store them in individual containers and you’re good to go.

 To get the highest quality smooth, rich espresso, use freshly roasted coffee beans which are medium-dark roast.
 And always grind just before using.